Alphabets in Sign Language

 Most people start their sign language journey with the alphabet.

-Contrary to what many people believe, sign language is not universal and so there is not one universal sign language alphabet.
+Contrary to what many people believe, sign language is not universal - there is not one universal sign language alphabet.

 There are over 135 different sign languages around the world, including American Sign Language (ASL), British Sign Language (BSL) and Australian Sign Language (Auslan).
 Most countries that share a spoken language do not share the same sign language.